Visa policy of Bahrain

-Reform
+Overview

 In October 2014, Bahrain implemented a new visa policy that makes it easier for incoming travelers to get Bahraini visas.
 Travelers must have a passport that is valid for at least six months and a visa to enter Bahrain.
 However, travelers from approved countries can now get their visas online or when they arrive in the country.
 Bahrain has issued more visas since the policy was implemented than it did before.
 Starting in April 2015, Bahrain began sending applicants confirmations of their application status by text messaging.

 In November 2016, Bahrain adopted new visa policy rules defining a two-week allowed stay on a single entry visa and a 90-day stay on a multiple entry visa valid for one year.
 In addition, a multiple entry visa valid for three months allows stay for one month.
 Citizens of Canada, Ireland, United Kingdom may obtain a five-year multiple entry visa allowing a 90-day stay on each visit.

-In October 2020, the United States and Bahrain introduced a reciprocal agreement for a 10-year multi-entry visa scheme for citizens of both countries which also unifies the processing fees and validity of the visa at 90-days per visit for a cost of $160 (60 Bahraini Dinars).
+In October 2020, the United States and Bahrain introduced a reciprocal agreement for a 10-year multi-entry visa scheme for citizens of both countries which also unifies the processing fees and validity of the visa at 90-days per visit for a cost of 160 USD (60 Bahraini Dinars).